Alzheimer Disease

 | Drug | Target | Approval/Status | Key Trial / Notes |

-| Aducanumab | Aggregated Aβ (plaques + oligomers) | FDA accelerated approval 2021 (controversial); withdrawn 2024 | EMERGE/ENGAGE trials; inconsistent efficacy; reduced amyloid on PET; high ARIA rates (~35% ARIA-E) |
+| Aducanumab (historical interest only) | Aggregated Aβ (plaques + oligomers) | FDA accelerated approval 2021 (controversial); DISCONTINUED by Biogen January 2024 — no longer commercially available | EMERGE/ENGAGE trials; inconsistent efficacy; reduced amyloid on PET; ARIA-E ~35% at the high (10 mg/kg) dose, higher in APOE ε4 carriers |

 ARIA (Amyloid-Related Imaging Abnormalities)